 \subsubsection{Superdifferential of the modulus problem and duality}

-Evaluation of the estimator~\eqref{eq:optimal_delta_Q} requires access to $\omega_m'(\delta)$, an element of the superdifferential of the modulus of continuity $\omega_m(\delta)$.
-Such an element may be directly extracted upon solving~\eqref{eq:modulus_problem_socp} as the dual variable associated to the constraint~\eqref{eq:modulus_modulus}.
-Many convex solvers, including Mosek and Gurobi, provide this information.
+Evaluation of the estimator~\eqref{eq:optimal_Q} requires access to $\omega_n'(\delta)$, an element of the superdifferential of the modulus of continuity $\omega_n(\delta)$ at $\delta = \delta_n$.
+An element $\omega_n'(\delta) \cdot \sqrt{n}$ may be directly extracted upon solving~\eqref{eq:modulus_problem_socp} as the dual variable associated to the constraint~\eqref{eq:modulus_modulus}, provided that strong duality holds, and the primal and dual optima are attained.
+Many convex solvers, including Mosek and Hypatia, return the dual variables.